s-reese04/vStream/README.md

 > Download any video from the web and store it locally — fast, clean, and hassle-free.

-StreamVault is a command-line tool that lets you download videos from virtually any URL and save them to your local machine.
+vStream is a command-line tool that lets you download videos from virtually any URL and save them to your local machine.
 Powered by **yt-dlp** for broad platform support and **ffmpeg** for high-quality media processing and conversion.

 ---